MSCI-245-S20/MySQL-Altering_existing_databases_and_updating_data/.guides/content/Float-and-Datetime-f457.md

 ### The `FLOAT` MySQL data type:

-The `Float(size,d)` data type represents a small number with a floating decimal point.
+The `Float(size,d)` data type represents a small number with a decimal point.

 The maximum number of digits to the left of the decimial point is specified in the `size` parameter.